Johns Hopkins University

-Among the most challenging and exciting topics in medical imaging research is the development of advanced imaging technologies for guiding therapeutic procedures.
+Among the most challenging and exciting topics in medical imaging research is the development of advanced imaging technologies for guiding diagnostic and therapeutic procedures.
 With applications ranging from radiation therapy to interventional procedures and surgery, the importance of bringing high-performance imaging into the arena of therapy is clear.
-The development of such novel technologies, however, raises a number of critical research questions, ranging from issues of basic image science to integration with the therapeutic procedure.
+The development of such novel technologies also raises a number of critical research questions, ranging from issues of basic image science to integration with the therapeutic procedure.